-Rt Hon Ed Davey MP, Secretary of State for Energy and Climate Change
+Rt Hon Ed Davey MP, Leader of the Liberal Democrat Party

 “You help everyone understand each other better and you teach us to look into our hearts to make sure love is in our hearts.
 And that religious leadership you give and that message is very welcome and we thank you for it.” ( Peace Symposium 2013)